 In 1999 the book A Woman’s Place was written to celebrate the 25th anniversary of the BWC as well as the lives of women in Brighton.

-In 2014, Brighton Women’s Centre is celebrating its 40th anniversary with an enormous year-long fundraising drive.
+In 2014, Brighton Women’s Centre celebrated its 40th anniversary with an enormous year-long fundraising drive.
 To find out more visit our Facebook page.

 In 2017, we re-branded Brighton Women’s Centre’s logo and materials, to reflect that we go from strength to strength in supporting women and challenging inequalities.